top of page

 The global Software as a Service (SaaS) market is projected to grow from approximately $206 billion in 2023 to about $295 billion by 2025, reflecting a compound annual growth rate (CAGR) of around 19-20%.
 Source: Wikipedia

-Here’s what makes them such a smart business model:
+Here’s why digital products are considered a smart business model:

-Scalable: Whether you sell to 10 or 10,000 people, the delivery stays the same.
+• Scalable: Whether you're selling to 10 or 10,000 people, the delivery process stays consistent.

-Global reach: You can sell worldwide from day one — even while you're offline.
+• Global reach: You can offer your products worldwide from day one — even while you're offline.

 Identifying Your Target Audience 🎯

-Before you create anything, ask: What do people actually need?
+Before you create anything, ask: What do people actually need and want to solve?

-Surveys & polls: Use tools like Google Forms, Formaloo or Typeform.
-Ask people what they’re struggling with.
+• Surveys & polls: Use tools like Google Forms, Formaloo, or Typeform to ask your audience what they’re struggling with.

-Social listening: Check comments, Twitter/X threads, Reddit subs, and niche Facebook groups.
-Pay attention to the words people use to describe their challenges.
+• Social listening: Check comment sections, X (Twitter) threads, Reddit communities, and Facebook groups.
+Pay attention to the exact words people use when talking about their pain points.

-When I was validating a past product, it wasn’t surveys or fancy tools that gave me the breakthrough—it was a single conversation on social.
-One post, one reply… and suddenly it clicked: the real problem wasn’t time—it was lack of structure.
-That insight shaped the entire course product.
+When I was validating a past product, it wasn’t a fancy tool or a big survey that gave me the breakthrough.
+It was a conversation.
+That small moment helped me realize the real issue wasn’t only “time management”—it was a lack of structure.
+That single insight shaped the entire course.

 Build Customer Personas (Yes, Really)

-Psychographics: What do they value?
-What do they fear?
+• Psychographics: What do they value?
+What motivates them?
+What do they fear or avoid?

-Main goals & blockers: What are they trying to achieve, and why haven’t they yet?
+• Main goals & blockers: What are they trying to achieve—and what’s stopping them?

-Buying behavior: Are they impulsive or cautious?
-Do they shop on mobile or desktop?
+• Buying behavior: Are they impulsive or cautious?
+Do they prefer mobile or desktop when making purchases?

 Watch the Trends

-Google Trends: Search what’s gaining traction in your niche.
+• Google Trends: Check what’s gaining traction in your niche.
+Look for spikes, seasonal patterns, or emerging search terms.

-Competitor launches: What are others doing well?
+• Competitor launches: What are others doing well?
 Where are the gaps?
+This helps you position your offer differently.

 Don’t just copy what’s working—look for unmet needs in the spaces others are missing.